SuperOfficeDocs/superoffice-docs/docs/en/api/search/index.md

 ## OData queries for modern and flexible API

-SuperOffice supports OData, a widely-used standard for querying data.
+SuperOffice [supports OData][6], a widely-used standard for querying data.
 By leveraging Archive Providers, OData queries make it easy to fetch CRM data programmatically.

 * **Key features:**
   * `$select` to specify fields.